edith-chiu/SQL-and-Python-AdventureWork-Project/README.md

 These findings demonstrate how data analysis can support business performance monitoring and decision-making.

+## Business Recommendations

+Based on the sales analysis, several potential recommendations can be considered:

+• High-performing product categories could be prioritised for marketing campaigns and promotional activities to maximise revenue.

+• Regions with lower sales performance may benefit from targeted marketing strategies or improved distribution channels.

+• Monitoring customer purchasing patterns can help identify opportunities for cross-selling or bundling popular products.

+• Sales trends over time can be used to support demand forecasting and inventory planning.

+These insights demonstrate how data analysis can support strategic sales planning and business growth.

 ## Tools Used:

 SQL Server Management Studio (SSMS)